 As an interior designer, I’m constantly thinking of ways to maximize functionality and bring individuality to my clients’ interiors.
 Bathrooms are no different.
 It’s where the day starts and ends.
 The design can set the morning mood or create a calming effect at night.
-Adding antique and fine furniture pieces, that one traditionally finds in other rooms of the home, has always been something I have loved to do to set this space apart.
+Adding antique and fine furniture pieces that one traditionally finds in other rooms of the home, has always been something I have loved to do to set this space apart.
 Here are three specific reasons why I incorporate these decorative furnishings into bathroom design:

 Add warmth to a cold space

 The conventional bathroom features hard tile, metal and porcelain and can result in a room feeling sterile.
-To combat this cool aesthetic, I add antique furnishings and fabric to increases the warmth and personality of the room.
+To combat this cool aesthetic, I add antique furnishings and fabric to increase the warmth and personality of the room.
 It gives the bathroom depth and authenticity.
 Antique wood consoles & armoires, vintage lighting, and fine upholstery are some examples of items that can be incorporated into bathroom design.

 The client loved blue and white, but we needed a few key pieces to add interest and soften the cool tones.
 Therefore, I added rustic painted Venetian side chairs and a large vintage scalloped mirror.
 This, along with the antique sconces, grounds our classic Greenwich, Connecticut, master bath design.
 Unique antique furnishings add warmth to the clean space and reinforce our modern traditional aesthetic.